figtools/figgy.docs/docs/manual/figgy-cloud/bastion.md

 Users will authenticate with your bastion account through some low-power IAM Credentials stored in their `~/.aws/credentials` file.
-With these credentials + their MFA token (if you enable MFA), users will be able to "hop" into other environments and interact with Figgy normally.
+With these credentials and their MFA token (if you enable MFA), users will be able to "hop" into other environments and interact with Figgy normally.

-To simplify user management, after you have Figgy configured, you may optionally remove all other IAM users and leverage the Figgy provisioned users & roles as a basis for all user authentication across all AWS accounts.
+To simplify user management you may optionally remove all other IAM users and leverage the Figgy provisioned users & roles as a basis for all user authentication across all AWS accounts.

 ## Prep: